Pricing

 2. The tenosynovium was debrided back and the low-lying muscle belly was resected to a level above the start of the fibular groove.

-3. Peroneus Quartus was also debrided.
+3. Peroneus quartus was also debrided.

 4. Inspection of the fibular groove showed that it was shallow and almost flat.
 The tendons showed good stability within the groove even with dorsiflexion and eversion.